 The best result is if you prosper as an investor or trader but you still get to keep all the good tucked away inside, from before your transformation.

 Iron Man: Resources are not enough

-We have seen many investors and businesses blowing up in size but some were later blown away in a gale of bankruptcy, liquidation and litigation.
-We have however also seen amazing pivots and reinventions of people.
+We have seen many investors and businesses blowing up in size while some were later blown away in a gale of bankruptcy, liquidation and litigation.
+We have also seen amazing pivots and reinventions of people.
 T. Boone Pickens was an old school Oklahoma oil & gas man who started as a geologist and went through some boom but also bust cycles in his life.
 At one point he was at his lows but found a way to save himself.
 I keep reading lately about startup “Slack” and how the “last 6 million” became something amazing out of necessity.
 There are so many stories like this out there.
 Many of us already know how a fallen textile giant would be transformed into a financial juggernaut that sells nice candy and jewels on the side, run by a man fueled by an endless stream of Coca-Cola.
 (As for me, my favorite stories are all very personal, and they’re about my parents and how they overcame a lot of challenges.
 Many of us can relate to that.
 But that’s for another post or book.)

 We all might be able to relate with the idea of saving ourselves through transformation.
 The life of one fictional wealthy industrialist, Anthony Stark, is relevant.
 At death’s door — courtesy of some shrapnel making a beeline for his heart — Tony Stark, used his ingenuity, with help from another scientist, to save his life.
 In the process he defeats the villain responsible, a tribal warlord but Stark doesn’t stop there.
 He changes his business model, “privatised” national defense and begins the long process of saving himself as a person.
 (Stark still had parental abandonment issues caked over with hard-partying and an excessive “Selfie” lifestyle and he eventually deals with that too.)